 Why Donkeys need Training

 Donkeys need training if you want a well-behaved donkey for the farrier or if you need to load it for the vet Or halter and lead it anywhere!
-Especially if you plan to milk donkeys, the jennet needs training!
+In my experience, a donkey that isn’t trained to be handled easily is a donkey that may not have a home for very long.

 Below here is Rani’s first foal born here.
 I started halter training him at 2 weeks old!
 He lets me pick his feet up, he leads.
 Working on loading soon after!